NVIDIA: $130B Revenue and 80% Market Share — The AI Economy's Kingmaker

 • Meta: 600,000+ GPUs for Llama training

-• Microsoft: For Azure AI and OpenAI partnership
+• Microsoft: For Azure AI and the OpenAI partnership

-• Google: Despite having custom TPUs, still buys NVIDIA for flexibility
+• Google: Even with custom TPUs, still buys NVIDIA for flexibility

 • Amazon: For AWS AI infrastructure